theonethread/falkor-auth-server/readme.md

 ### **Man Page**

-By default the `falkor-auth-server` project ships with a pre-compiled man pages when installed on Unix-like operating systems.
-The manual was created by converting the files [`man/man.md`](https://github.com/theonethread/falkor-auth-server/blob/master/man/man.md "Open") and [`man/passwd.md`](https://github.com/theonethread/falkor-auth-server/blob/master/man/passwd.md "Open").
+By default the `falkor-auth-server` project ships with pre-compiled man pages when installed on Unix-like operating systems.
+The manuals were created by converting the files [`man/man.md`](https://github.com/theonethread/falkor-auth-server/blob/master/man/man.md "Open") and [`man/passwd.md`](https://github.com/theonethread/falkor-auth-server/blob/master/man/passwd.md "Open").

-To recompile the manual, make sure that [`Pandoc`](https://pandoc.org/ "Visit") is installed, and present in the `PATH`, then run:
+To recompile the manuals, make sure that [`Pandoc`](https://pandoc.org/ "Visit") is installed, and present in the `PATH`, then run:

 ```
 $ npm run man